-- (A) If the student obtains a loan to pay for the course of instruction, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund. - (B) If the student is eligible for a loan guaranteed or reinsured by the state or federal government and the student defaults on the loan: - (i) The federal or state government or the loan guarantee agency can take action against the student, including applying any income tax refund to which the person is entitled to reduce the balance owed on the loan. - (ii) The student may not be eligible or any other federal financial assistance for education at a different school or for government housing assistance until the loan is repaid.
+- (A) If the student obtains a loan to pay for the course of instruction, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds. - (B) If the student is eligible for a loan guaranteed or reinsured by the state or federal government and the student defaults on the loan: - (i) The federal or state government or the loan guarantee agency can take action against the student, including applying any income tax refund to which the person is entitled to reduce the balance owed on the loan. - (ii) The student may not be eligible or any other federal financial assistance for education at a different school or for government housing assistance until the loan is repaid.